d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   Key: C-c C-r (sweeprolog-rename-variable)
         Rename a variable across the topmost Prolog term at point.
+  User Option: sweeprolog-rename-variable-allow-existing
+        If non-nil, allow selecting an existing variable name as the new name of a variable being renamed with `sweeprolog-rename-variable'.
+If it is the symbol `confirm', allow but ask for confirmation first.
+Defaults to `confirm'.

   The command `sweeprolog-rename-variable', bound to `C-c C-r', prompts for two variable names and replaces all occurrences of the first